Cornel Lucas

-Cornel Lucas photographed many movies stars in the late forties and fifties including Marlene Dietrich, David Niven, Gregory Peck, Robert Newton, Joan Collins, Yvonne de Carlo, Diana Dors (in a gondola in Venice).
+Cornel Lucas photographed many movies stars in the late forties and fifties including Marlene Dietrich, David Niven, Gregory Peck, Robert Newton, Joan Collins, Yvonne De Carlo, Diana Dors (in a gondola in Venice).
 He was in charge of the photographic studios set up by the Rank Organisation.

 Personal life

-He was married to Belinda Lee in 1954, but divorced in 1959, when he married the actress Susan Travers.
+He was married to actress Belinda Lee in 1954, but divorced in 1959 on the grounds of her adultery allegedly with Prince Filippo Orsini.
+He married the actress Susan Travers.
 They had four children together, including actress Charlotte Lucas.